 The alloy system was changed to a LAMET® nodulariser containing only lanthanum as the RE source, and the inoculant was changed to ULTRASEED® Ce product.

 LAMET® nodulariser is proven to reduce shrinkage, and in combination with ULTRASEED® Ce inoculant provides the maximum graphite expansion during solidification to counter shrinkage in ductile iron components.

 The picture below shows micro-shrinkage porosity attributed to poor selection of treatment alloys.
 Correct selection of alloys reduces shrinkage and produces castings which are acceptable to the end-user.

 Safety-critical ductile iron components, such as brake calipers, must have very low levels of porosity.

-Lamet® nodulariser is renowned for promoting a high nodule number and generating new nodules during the solidification process.
+LAMET® nodulariser is renowned for promoting a high nodule number and generating new nodules during the solidification process.
 This continual growth of graphite provides an expansion effect which counters the natural shrinkage of the iron and thus reduces the incidence of shrinkage porosity.
-Ultraseed® Ce inoculant has been designed to provide new nucleation sites during solidification.
-The combination of Lamet® and Ultraseed® Ce is particularly powerful in the fight against shrinkage.
+ULTRASEED® Ce inoculant has been designed to provide new nucleation sites during solidification.
+The combination of LAMET® nodulariser and ULTRASEED® Ce inoculant is particularly powerful in the fight against shrinkage.

 Elkem’s experienced technical staff can help you understand shrinkage mechanisms and find cost-effective solutions.